embarkpark/learning_design/modules/setting_the_stage/overview.md

 To take one example, here's an approach to development that helps to mitigate risk:

 * Debugging is extremely time-consuming.
+* Unexpected debugging can derail the delivery schedule.
 * We want to minimize the amount of time spent debugging.
 * The best way to do this is to avoid the introduction of bugs in the first place.
 * There are many anti-patterns that introduce bugs.